 Chisels designed for site joiners are generally that bit more heavy duty.
 They can take a good prying and are designed for more abuse.
 That doesn’t mean I don’t look after my tools, or encourage any disrespect.
 But if you’re going to use general purpose chisels for heavier tasks, such as morticing, then it’s nice to know they can stand it.

 I do have some beautiful chisels as well, but once you get them in to a woodworker’s workshop, who’s going to use them and not just look at them, they all become grubby and scruffy by the end of it.
 Sometimes you’ve just got to look at a tool as a tool.
 And a chisel is definitely one of those tools.

 Generally, I believe that you get what you pay for, so cheap as cheap isn’t the best way to go.
 But you certainly don’t need to spend too much on a chisel.

 Chisels For Very Fine Jobs?

 Those beautiful chisels I mentioned are for the other 10% of my chisel needs.
-I have a separate set for very fine work, such as dovetailing, so I’ll discuss those next time.
+I have a separate set for very fine work – you can read about my dovetail chisels here.